pantheon-systems/documentation/source/content/guides/drupal/drupal-hosted-deprecated-upstream/03-prepare.md

 ---
-title: Migrate a Site That Was Created Using a Deprecated Upstream to Drupal (Latest)
+title: Migrate a Site That Was Created Using a Deprecated Upstream to the Latest Version of Drupal
 subtitle: Prepare
 description:
 cms: "Drupal"